1. Final property check

 It goes without saying that a tenancy agreement needs to be signed before your tenants move in.
 You can find a free tenancy agreement template here.
 Make sure all the clauses and house rules you want are there.
 Once created, make sure the agreement is signed by you and your tenant.
 Alternatively, if you use myRent Property Management service, we walk you through Insulation Statement and Tenancy Agreement creation.
 We help you create tenancy documents in minutes, make sure documents are compliant, collect e-signatures from you and your tenants and keep documents safe on your dashboard, so that you and your tenants can access them and refer to them when necessary.

 3. Register rental bond

 Complete and sign a bond lodgement form.
 Either your tenant or you will need lodge it with Tenancy Services within 23 days of the tenancy start date.
 Once you received a bond lodgement receipt, upload it to myRent, so that all your important documents are in one place.
-Alternatively, myRent can collect money and lodge bond for you.
+Alternatively, myRent can collect money from tenants and lodge bond for you.
 We deal with the paperwork while keeping you informed, so you can concentrate on other things that you love doing.

 4. Organise initial property inspection

 Your tenant will need to inspect your property and sign initial property inspection report before they move in.
 It’s best to get it done on the actual day they move in.
 You can use this interactive template to record the condition of the property as a whole and of each room in detail.
 This step is very important as it allows you to compare your property condition when the tenant moves in, to the condition when they move out.